Hoang Murphy (TFA Baltimore '14) believes that fighting for educational equity is about more than changing policies.

 I like to think that I am a student of LEE’s programming.
-There is very little that LEE has provided that I haven’t participated in, and I am extremely grateful for the opportunities.
+Of the programs that fit my interests and experience, there is very little that LEE has provided that I haven’t participated in, and I am extremely grateful for the opportunities.
 LEE has provided many avenues for me to develop as a leader and education advocate.

 Tell us about your current role.
 What’s a typical day like?
 What is the impact you’re having on educational equity?

-I knew I wanted to be back in my home state after serving in the U.S. Department of Education, and LEE gave me an opportunity to get the lay of the land in my state while engaging with folks passionate about changing educational outcomes for kids in Minnesota.
+After serving in the U.S. Department of Education, I knew I wanted to be back in my home state of Minnesota.
+LEE gave me an opportunity to get the lay of the land in my state while engaging with folks passionate about changing educational outcomes for kids.

-I recently finished a LEE Community Organizing Fellowship with EdAlliies.
-The best part of that position was that I got to meet with other folks in the work, as well as families and students.
-As much as I care about and am personally invested in ending educational inequity, I know that I can never care more than the parents and students themselves.
-Their educational barriers are real and urgent, so talking with them reminds me of why we do this work — and we must do it with, not to or for, them.
+As much as I care about and am personally invested in ending educational inequity, I know that I can never care more than the parents and students who are themselves impacted by inequity do.
+Their educational barriers are real and urgent.
+Talking with them reminds me of why we do this work — and that we must do it with, not to or for, them.

 What is your vision for ending educational inequity in the U.S.?

-This results in a policy of indifference that causes discriminatory practices in vulnerable communities, as well as a political incentive to not spend tax dollars based on need.
-It is what prevents good schools from existing in poor communities and, until this is changed, communities will not be able to lift schools out of poverty.
+There's a resulting policy of indifference that causes discriminatory practices in vulnerable communities, as well as a political incentive to not spend tax dollars based on need.
+It is what prevents good schools from existing in poor communities.
+Until this is changed, communities will not be able to lift schools out of poverty.

 What do you see as your role in achieving this vision?

-I am still considering the various levels of ability to effect change at the federal, state and district levels.
-I do not yet have a full grasp on what role is most impactful and fulfilling, but my present goals are to build upon my organizing and political experiences to impact education.
+I am still considering the various ways I can effect change at the federal, state and district levels.
+I do not yet have a full grasp on what role would be most impactful and fulfilling for me, but my present goals are to build upon my organizing and political experiences to impact education.

-I hope to someday have a significant impact reforming education systems at the district and state level through political and policy action.
-The work of superintendents and education secretaries most appeals to me at the moment because of all of the executive policy levers available to those offices, but I know I need to better understand organizing and the political power derived from doing it effectively.
+I hope to someday have a significant impact reforming education systems at the district and state levels through political and policy action.
+The work of superintendents and education secretaries most appeals to me at the moment because of all of the executive policy levers available to those offices.
+First, though, I want to better understand organizing and the political power derived from doing it effectively.